- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
-Data points are subject to change and may vary based on the source and reporting date.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.